 = PDF Reprint, = BibTeX entry, = Online Abstract

 D. Zhu, Y. Luo, L. Dai, X. Shao, L. Itti, J. Lu, Deep Salient Object Detection via Hierarchical Network Learning, In: International Conference on Neural Information Processing, Springer, pp. 319-329, Oct 2017.
+(Cited by 1)

 Abstract: Salient object detection is a fundamental problem in both pattern recognition and image processing tasks.
 Previous salient object detection algorithms usually involve various features based on priors/assumptions about the properties of the objects.
 Inspired by the effectiveness of recently developed feature learning, we propose a novel deep salient object detection (DSOD) model using the deep residual network (ResNet 152-layers) for saliency computation.
 In particular, we model the image saliency from both local and global perspectives.
 In the local feature estimation stage, we detect local saliency by using a deep residual network (ResNet-L) which learns local region features to determine the saliency value of each pixel.
 In the global feature extraction stage, another deep residual network (ResNet-G) is trained to predict the saliency score of each image based on the global features.
 The final saliency map is generated by a conditional random field (CRF) to combining the local and global-level saliency map.
 Our DSOD model is capable of uniformly highlighting the objects-of-interest from complex background while well preserving object details.
 Quantitative and qualitative experiments on three benchmark datasets demonstrate that our DSOD method outperforms state-of-the-art methods in the salient object detection.